sstuti4/Openlane-Sky130-workshop/README.md

 # 6. Day 5: Routing and SPEF Extraction

 Routing method finds out best possible pattern for connection between two end points, of which one point is *target node* while the other is *source node*. **Maze Routing-Lee's Algorithm** was introduced.
 In this technique firstly routing grids are created and source & target nodes are indentified.
 Then the blocks adjacent to one under consideration are assigned same numbers and this process is repeated till we reach the target node.
-Once this done the pattern with minimum number of turns preferably a *l* spaced pattern is finalised for route.
+Once this done the pattern with minimum number of turns preferably a *L* spaced pattern is finalised for route.

 **Typical DRC rules for pair of wires**
 1. Wire width